We may receive compensation when you click on links to products from our partners.

 - Company Career Centers – Use this list of Company career sites from CareerAlley to pick the companies you want to work for.
 Go directly to their profile page, and enter your profile set notifications for new jobs.
 This way, you will get an email when there is a job match for a company you want to work for

-Most job search engines have the ability to deliver personalized job search results (job alerts) to your mailbox similar to, but a little different, company career sites.
+Most job search engines can deliver personalized job search results (job alerts) to your mailbox similar to, but a little different, company career sites.
 The advantage is that you can set up very specific criteria and have several searches.
 This allows different slants on your search (whether it be different cities, industries, or types of jobs).
 The trick is to keep this in balance so that you are not getting too many emails from these job alerts.

 - How to Use Indeed.com for Your Job Search – Some specifics on using indeed.com (take a look at part 2 as well)